borivojekovac/agencija/readme.md

 <img src="img/readme/CurrentTimeAgent-code.png" alt="Current Time Agent, Code Tab" width="50%"/>

-You could then initiate a chat with this agent using command line like so:
+Next, you can initiate a chat with this agent using chat tab or using command line, like so:

 ```bash
 node console.js "agency=Current Time Agent"
 ```

-Important note: every agent implicitly has access to MemoryTool, which enables it to persist and later use bits and pieces of information.
+**Important note**: every agent implicitly has access to MemoryTool, which enables it to persist and later use bits and pieces of information.
 Here's an example chat with the above agent, utilising memory tool:

 **Session #1**